bourquejulien/devops-cs2024-team/README-EN.md

 - The name of the cluster
 - The domain name: team{team number}.dev.cs2024.one

+All these steps must be scripted so than can be easily reproducible.
+You need to refer to the Helm and Azure cli documentation to complete this step.

+> An exemple (``deploy-aks.sh``) is provided.
+You can start from there.

 #### 2.3 Gitlab Pipeline (2 points)
 Based on the steps from section 2.2, you must automate deployment through a Gitlab pipeline.